- About Us

-After breakfast, we’ll drive north and west to Bandelier National Monument and hike Frijoles Canyon.
-Explore ancestral pueblo homes, kivas, rock paintings and petroglyphs.
+After breakfast, we’ll drive to Bandelier National Monument and hike Frijoles Canyon, while we e xplore ancestral pueblo homes, kivas, rock paintings and petroglyphs.
 Some of the dwellings were rock structures built on the canyon floor; others were “cavates” produced by voids in the canyon wall and carved out further by humans.
 It’s a wonderful morning exploration, followed by lunch.
-Then you’ll have the afternoon to shop and explore unique downtown Santa Fe.
+Then we’ll have the afternoon to shop and explore unique downtown Santa Fe.
 There are shops and galleries and museums that could keep you busy for a week!
 Santa Fe also offers exciting architectural and cultural subjects for amateur photographers.
 We will return to Albuquerque, check into our hotel for a two-night stay, and have dinner nearby.